dolftenhave/milestone2_compx323/gen/README.md

 This application is designed to generate large amounts of csv data.

+## makeZoo

+A script file that automates the creation of all tables and csv files.

 ## parseArgs

 This program generates a pre defined table that will be used by MakeCSV to generate a bunch of random csv data